 Consider the sheer volume of data we are facing:

 The shift towards intelligent knowledge workflows demands a search capability that goes far beyond simple keyword matching.
-It requires understanding:
+It requires true understanding of:

 Enterprise Search has evolved from a reactive tool to a proactive intelligence engine.
 It is now indispensable for organizations navigating the complexities of the modern information age.
 For a deeper dive into this evolution, see Allganize's blog post: From Keywords to Cognition: The Evolution of Enterprise AI in Knowledge Management.